Coalition Clean Baltic - the Network of the Baltic Sea Regions Environmental NGOs, published its comments on the Gas Pipeline Project today.

 3. All research work and analyses on dumped ammunitions have to be applied for the total length of the planned pipeline.

-- Remobilisation and release of potential harmful substances from dumped ammunitions caused directly or indirectly by the pipeline construction - Blow up and accidentally explosion of dumped ammunitions - Pushing aside of found ammunitions - Salvage of found ammunitions - Re-dumping of found ammunitions (as far as foreseen)
+4. The EIA has to describe, analyse and evaluate the effects of: - Remobilisation and release of potential harmful substances from dumped ammunitions caused directly or indirectly by the pipeline construction - Blow up and accidentally explosion of dumped ammunitions - Pushing aside of found ammunitions - Salvage of found ammunitions - Re-dumping of found ammunitions (as far as foreseen)

 5. A detailed safety and ammunition handling concept will have to be presented prior to the EIA.
 It should contain detection, going around (where ever possible), removal, handling and mitigation measures for explosions in the sea.
 For any activities Best Available Technologies (BAT) have to be employed.
 The guiding principle has be the minimisation of harmful effects for human beings and the environment.